Drug and Alcohol Abuse – What To Do If Your Child Is Involved with Drugs or Alcohol?

 As a parent, you’re going to want to stay on the lookout for signs of drug abuse and continue to check if your child is bringing home alcohol or drugs.
 If they do, you want to make sure that you intervene.

-However, you still need to set some sort of punishment for their behavior and make sure you follow through with it.
-You want your child to know that you’re serious and that you don’t want them to do things that could harm their health or future.
+However, you still need to set some punishment for their behavior and make sure you follow through with it.
+You want your child to know that you’re serious and don’t want them to do things that could harm their health or future.

 If the abuse doesn’t stop, or if you think the problem is more significant than just a one-time experiment, intervene and consider contacting a drug and alcohol inpatient rehab to find help.